Back to blog

 • Search and behavior events: views, saves, hides, inquiries, map interactions, tour requests, and alerts.

-• CRM data: lead source, agent assignment, conversation history, stage, follow-up outcome, and conversion.
+• CRM data: lead source, agent assignment, conversation history, stage, follow-up outcome, conversion, and cleanup rules.
+Before connecting AI to sales workflows, review CRM data cleanup for duplicates, consent, lifecycle definitions, and reporting gaps.

 • Media data: images, floor plans, virtual tours, inspection photos, captions, and rights metadata.